paulie-o74/wordle-py/README.md

 7. As the site-owner, I want the game to give accurate feedback to the user on whether or not they have letters in the correct position.
 8. As the site-owner, I want the game to give accurate feedback to the user on whether or not they have any correct letters in the wrong position.

 Users will need constant feedback relating to their guesses.
-WHich letters they have guessed correctly in the correct position and which letters are in the word but not in the correct position.
+Which letters they have guessed correctly in the correct position and which letters are in the word but not in the correct position.
 It is then down to the user to use their own logic to figure out what the word might be and what letters they still have remaining.

 #### Winning screen